 - Soil bio-amendments are described in Section 01040.17. - Bacterial Food Amendments help support vital soil biological activity - Fungal Food Amendments aid the support of mycorrhizal fungus which in turn provides water and nutrients to plants - Protozoa food amendments help support another soil biological activity - Mycorrhizal inoculants introduce a fungus into disturbed soils that developes a symbiotic relationship with plants.
 Mycorrhizal inoculates are not necessary in established topsoils. - Manufactured products are available that combine multiple bio-amendments and organic mulches.
 They are designed to be easily and quickly applied with hydroseeding equipment.
 These advertise as being equal in results to compost mulch.
-Although they are an improvement over a no bio-amendment treatment, comparison testing conducted by ODOT indicates that seeding on compost blankets provides superior results. - Currently, specifications list soil amendments including soil bio-amendments as incidental to planting.
-When specified with seeding, provide a pay item for these products to be fair to contractors. - Peat in bulk or used in some manufactured bio-amendment products is a resource mined from living wetlands.
+Although they are an improvement over a no bio-amendment treatment, comparison testing conducted by ODOT indicates that seeding on compost blankets provides superior results. - Peat in bulk or used in some manufactured bio-amendment products is a resource mined from living wetlands.
 Depending on extraction method, it may not be a renewable resource.